Samir70/maths-elo-api/README.md

 ## Aims for the project
 ### Questions
 * Obviously: more questions
+* Some wrong answers are predictable and indicate a particular misconception.
+It would be useful to have the computer respond to these with more than just an opportunity to guess again.
+A break from a question they are getting wrong, so that they can be faced with questions which will help overcome their misconception.
 * It should be possible to save questions, to bookmark or link them
 * The question providers are not pure functions.
 Possibly refactor so that the random numbers they need are passed to them as parameters.
 * Help for users who do not already know the topic.
 This can be with links to BBC bitesize or with a dedicated page on the website.